syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Option Button

-**IOptionButtonShape** object represents a combo box in a worksheet.
+**IOptionButtonShape** object represents an option button in a worksheet.
 The following code example illustrates how to insert and manipulate an option button control.

-I> XlsIO provides Option button support for only XLSX format.
+N> XlsIO provides Option button support for only XLSX format.

 {% tabs %}